thuliteio/getdoks.org/content/docs/basics/shortcodes/index.md

 {{< /tab >}}
 {{< /tabs >}}

-`cd` into your new project directory to begin using Hyas.
+`cd` into your new project directory to begin using Thulite.
 Install your dependencies before continuing.

 {{< tabs "install-dependencies" >}}
 {{< tab "npm" >}}